Young green leaves on a branch with sunlight in the background

 In practice, this is why the work moves slowly, why we listen before acting, and why nothing is rushed toward resolution.

-Most of us learned early—often very intelligently—how to protect ourselves.
+Most of us learned early—often very intelligently—how to protect ourselves from negative feelings.

 These protective strategies might show up as:

-Rather than seeing these as problems to eliminate, this work approaches them as parts of us that developed for good reasons.
+Rather than seeing them as problems to eliminate, this work approaches them as parts of us that developed for good reasons and are now creating unintended consequences.

 When we relate to ourselves from a steadier, more present place, these patterns often relax on their own.
-Not because they were wrong—but because they’re no longer alone.
+Not because they were wrong—but because they no longer feel alone in taking care of us.

 — Jerry Colonna, Coach, Reboot.io